'Revolution' 2.1: 'The Last Surviving Friend'

 Tom, like most of our major characters, is majorly depressed over the missile holocaust.
 And Tom is more upset than most, since he still can't find his wife.
 The lies of the US government snap him out of this and give him a purpose.
 The US claims that Monroe and Foster launched the WMDs.
 Tom and we in the audience know better.
 In a very nice touch, we see the White House, gone to weed in the blackout, being reclaimed.
 Ordinarily, this would be an inspiring scene.
 But as Tom tells Jason, the people who claim to be our original government are probably being run by someone else.

 But the original lines of hatred still burn strong.
 Charlie, after declining her chance to see Schwimmer, runs into Monroe in another tent and sets out to kill him.
 Rachel's father, a doc, tells Miles to leave because he's not good for his daughter.

 And either he's not a very good doctor, or there's something strange going on with nature in this neck of the woods.
 Aaron looks to have been killed, and is pronounced dead by the doc, but comes back to life in a literally gasping twist at the very end of the show.
 Given that this is the wrong channel for The Vampire Diaries, what's going on?

 It may have something to do with the fireflies that Aaron and then his woman see in the sky.
-At the very least, they could be a good source of light - as I went into in my 1999 science fiction novel, The Silk Code.
+At the very least, they could be a good source of light.